mkdoc/mkapi/README.md

 parse(files[, opts], cb)
 ```

-Accepts an array of files and concatenates them in the order given
+Accepts an array of files and iterates the file contents in series
-to a string.
+asynchronously.

-Parse the comments in the resulting string into an AST
+Parse the comments in the each file into a comment AST
 and transform the AST into commonmark compliant markdown.

-The callback function is passed an error and also the AST on success:
+The callback function is passed an error on failure:
-`function(err, ast)`.
+`function(err)`.

 * `files` Array List of files to parse.
 * `opts` Object Parse options.